alex-hernandez7573/WeatherMap/README.md

 # WeatherMap
-Removed from Codeup Web Exercises and Making it its own SPA
+Removed from Codeup Web Exercises and Making it its own repo

 SPA that displays a functional weather map utilizing two different APIs that updates dynamically with the user's input for